Dr. Dolittle (franchise)

-The Dr. Dolittle film series consists of American feature-length family films, based on the book series written by Hugh Lofting, Doctor Dolittle.
+The Dr. Dolittle franchise consists of American feature-length family films, based on the book series written by Hugh Lofting, Doctor Dolittle.
 Like their source material, the plot of each respective film follows the titular characters' adventures given their abilities to communicate with animals.
 The series consists of the original fantasy-period piece musical movie, a contemporary comedy remake (followed by its four sequels), and a period piece fantasy-adventure reboot.

 Each film has been met with poor to mixed-at-best critical reception.
-With seven films, the gross box office return is approximately $308,096,697 total, with the financial information that is available.
+With seven films, the gross box office return is approximately $730,971,580 total, with the financial information that is available.

-Background

-Doctor Dolittle
+Origin

-A series of children's books written by Hugh Lofting, which center around Doctor John Little, with the first installment released in 1920 titled, The Story of Doctor Dolittle, Being the History of His Peculiar Life at Home and Astonishing Adventures in Foreign Parts.
+A series of children's books written by Hugh Lofting, which center around Doctor John Dolittle, with the first installment released in 1920 titled, The Story of Doctor Dolittle, Being the History of His Peculiar Life at Home and Astonishing Adventures in Foreign Parts.
 A number of sequels and shorts stories followed from 1924 to 1952.
 Lofting originally created the character for letters he sent home to his children, from the trenches of WWI.
 The plot takes place in Victorian England, and center around the adventures of Dolittle, who can speak to animals, and takes place in a fictional village called Puddleby-on-the-Marsh in West Country of south-western England.